Shared Anchor Load Resolution & Capacity Verification

 3. Extract concomitant loads

-4. Transfer loads to padeye
+4. Transfer loads from mudline to padeye

 5. Resolve shared-anchor load state